 M = (CP / CPn) * 100

 The first calculation just takes the difference between the two closing prices and plots it.
-The second version of the indicator shows the price difference between the current price and the price n periods ago as a percentage.
+The second version of the indicator shows the price difference between the current price and the price "n" periods ago as a percentage.

 The momentum indicator identifies when the price is moving upwards or downwards, and by how much.
 When the momentum indicator is above 100 or 0, the price is above the price "n" periods ago, and when the momentum indicator is below 100 the price is below the price "n" periods ago.

 How the far the indicator is above or below 100 indicates how fast the price is moving.
-A reading of 101 shows the price is moving quicker to the upside than a reading of 100.5.
+A reading of 101 shows the price is moving quickly to the upside than a reading of 100.5.
 A reading of 98 shows the price is moving with more force to the downside than a reading of 99.
 If the indicator shows a zero line, a reading of 0.35 means there is more upside momentum than a reading of 0.15.

-The momentum indicator can be used to provide trade signals, as follows, but it typically is better used to help confirm trades based on price action (breakouts or pullbacks with in a trend, as examples).
+The momentum indicator can be used to provide trade signals, as follows, but it typically is better used to help confirm trades based on price action (breakouts or pullbacks within a trend, as examples).

-- 100 Line Cross - When the price crosses above or below the 100 line (or zero line if the indicator is based on the first calculation) it can represent a buy or sell signal respectively.
+100 Line Cross: When the price crosses above or below the 100 line (or zero line if the indicator is based on the first calculation) it can represent a buy or sell signal respectively.
 If the price crosses above the 100 line it indicates the price is starting to move higher since the price has moved above the price "n" periods ago.
 A drop below the 100 line shows the price is dropping since it has moved below the price "n" periods ago.

-The 100 or zero line cross is prone to "whipsaws", meaning the price could move above the line, but then right back below it.
+The 100 or zero line cross is prone to "whipsaws," meaning the price could move above the line, but then right back below it.
 Traders may wish to filter signals based on the current trend.
 For example, if a stock is trending higher, only buy when the indicator falls below zero/100 and then rallies back above zero.
 In this case, the indicator can also be used as a sell signal when it dips below 100/0.

-- Crossover - Add a moving average to the indicator.
-Buy when the Momentum indicator crosses above the moving average from below, and sell when the Momentum indicator crosses below the moving average from above.
+Crossover: Add a moving average to the indicator.
+Buy when the momentum indicator crosses above the moving average from below, and sell when the momentum indicator crosses below the moving average from above.

 This too has its problems, mainly the whipsaw problem mentioned above.
 This can be somewhat alleviated by once again only taking trade signals in the trending direction, as described above.
 In this case, if the trend is down, only take short trades after the indicator has moved above the moving average and then drops below.
 Exit the short trade when the indicator moves above the moving average.